n00b69/woa-a52s/guide/3-install.md

 ### Windows Disk Management
 - In your start menu, type "disk manager" and press enter.
-- Look for your phone (which should be a 512GB disk) in disk manager.
+- Look for your phone (which should be a 128GB or 256GB disk) in disk manager.
 - If it says **Offline**, right click the disk and set it to **Online**.

 #### Gdisk